apache/seatunnel/docs/en/seatunnel-engine/download-seatunnel.md

 Now you have completed the download of the SeaTunnel installation package and the download of the connector plug-in.
 Next, you can choose different running modes according to your needs to run or deploy SeaTunnel.

-If you use Flink to run the synchronization task, in this mode, there is no need to deploy the SeaTunnel Engine service cluster.
-You can refer to [Quick Start of SeaTunnel Flink Engine](quick-start-flink.md) to run your synchronization task.

-If you use Spark to run the synchronization task, in this mode, there is no need to deploy the SeaTunnel Engine service cluster.
-You can refer to [Quick Start of SeaTunnel Spark Engine](quick-start-spark.md) to run your synchronization task.

 If you use the SeaTunnel Engine (Zeta) that comes with SeaTunnel to run tasks, you need to deploy the SeaTunnel Engine service first.
-Refer to [Deployment of SeaTunnel Engine (Zeta) Service](quick-start-seatunnel-engine.md).
+Refer to [Deployment of SeaTunnel Engine (Zeta) Service](deployment.md).